How do you get more traffic to your blog or website? There are plenty of ways to increase web traffic, but some methods are better than others.

 The Huffington Post’s shift from purpose to profit is a somewhat cautionary tale.
 Burnout is inevitable if you lose track of what value you aim to provide your audience.

 Huffington experienced this when her site quickly grew far beyond what she originally envisioned.
 It became too much of a business.

 Many content creators get into this predicament.

-They create content focused on keywords, conversion rates, and cost per click.
-They forget that traffic and conversions are often proportional to the amount of interest their audience actually has in the content.
+They create content focused on keywords, conversion rates, and click costs.
+But unfortunately, they forget that traffic and conversions are often proportional to the amount of interest their audience has in the content.

 Before you create content, ask yourself these questions:

 - Have I asked my audience directly what they are interested in reading?

 - Do I know their pain points, fears, needs, and desires?

 - Do I have the data to support this, or am I assuming this is what they want?